richardpizem-ctrl/SIRIUS-LOCAL-AI-GAMA/CODE_OF_CONDUCT.md

 - injecting untrusted data into offline modules
 - attempts to bypass the Quarantine Pipeline
 - attempts to extract, reuse, or repackage runtime components (SUL violation)
+- attempts to bypass **3.1.x event lifecycle** or module isolation rules

 Violations may result in contribution removal, access restrictions, or license enforcement.